Don’t Leave a Legacy of Suffering

 A macabre and truly repugnant experiment was financially supported by the British Heart Foundation (BHF) and performed at Cambridge University.
 It involved cutting open the bellies of sheep in late pregnancy and placing tubes and monitors into the legs and major blood vessels of their unborn lambs.
 Both were then deprived of oxygen via the repeated suffocation of the mothers, and were killed several days later.

 One CRUK-supported experiment used ‘nude mice’ – furless rodents who had been genetically modified to suffer from a weakened immune system.
 These mice were injected with human cancer cells, and made to endure the growth of a tumour inside them for three weeks before some of them were given treatments to reduce its severity.
 Another experiment used a different group of GM mice, who had been engineered to develop cancer when subjected to around six months of chemical poisoning.
-The chemical used was a substance that has traditionally been employed by the leather and motor fuel industries.
+The chemical used had traditionally been used by the leather and motor fuel industries.
 A group of rats was subjected to the same disturbing poisoning regime.

 If people don’t give, won’t research suffer?